Sign up to our Newsletter

 3. Is Drexel a Good Medical School?

-Yes, Drexel is a leading medical school that has made several large contributions to the field of biomedicine and research.
-It is well-known for its distinguished faculty, diverse programs, and academic rigor.
+Yes, Drexel is considered one of the leading medical schools in the country.
+It has made several large contributions to the field of biomedicine and research and is well-known for its distinguished faculty, diverse programs, and academic rigor.

 4. Is Drexel Considered Ivy League?